 Purpose Statement: Pharmacists completing this residency will be competent and confident specialty practice pharmacist, providing direct and indirect patient care to Emergency Medicine patients as part of a multidisciplinary team.
 In addition, the resident will master the ability to perform research and process improvement projects and educate other pharmacists, health care professionals, and students.
 Pharmacists completing the residency will be trained as clinical specialists able to excel in the Emergency Department environment and as adjunctive faculty members.

 Patient Care Experience: The residency is one of the longest established ASHP Accredited Emergency Medicine (EM) PGY2 programs.
 Our seven specialty practice and fellowship trained Emergency Medicine preceptors take pride in helping residents develop the critical thinking skills necessary to excel as an Emergency Medicine clinician.
 Patient care training is the foundation of this residency experience.
 The primary practice site is The Abercrombie and Fitch Emergency Department (ED) at The OSUWMC.
-The ED is a designated Level 1 Trauma Center, as well as a Comprehensive Stroke, Burn, and Hyperbaric Oxygen Treatment Center and Cardiac Center with over 80,000 visits annually.
+The ED is a designated Level 1 Trauma Center, as well as a Comprehensive Stroke, Burn, and Hyperbaric Oxygen Treatment Center and Cardiac Center with nearly 80,000 visits annually.
 The newly expanded ED space includes over 100 beds: nine Level 1 Trauma-Critical Care beds, a 20 bed Observation Unit, a 15 bed Cancer ED, and an Arrival Zone for minor illness or injury treatment.
 The Department of Emergency Medicine (www.osuem.com) provides medical staff for this unit, which includes 59 staff physicians and 45 Emergency Medicine residents.
-The pharmacist-physician relationship is synergistic and collaborative.
+The pharmacist physician relationship is synergistic and collaborative.
 The medical team consists of EM staff physicians and residents, guest residents from services such as internal medicine, general surgery, and orthopedics, medical students, EM nurses and nursing students, social workers and their students, clinical case managers, respiratory therapists, psychiatrists, and pharmacists, pharmacy students and pharmacy residents.
 Team members are funded in both clinical and bench research, are actively involved in the community Emergency Medicine Services, and play a role in the leadership at the medical center.

 Research Experience: The PGY2 resident will interact with clinicians who have extensive research experience.
 This will guide the resident as he/she generates ideas and carries out projects to their completion.
 The resident's major project will be presented at the Great Lakes Residency Conference in April.
 A minor project will also be completed and may be presented at the Department of Emergency Medicine’s Research Day.